 What's New!

 We hope that you find this project interesting and compelling.
 In order for us to make this a reality, we need individuals to come forward and commit to being participants.
 If this sounds like you, please contact us at info@memorialwoodland.ca .
 We would be very pleased to answer any questions you might have.
-In the meantime, we are actively seeking out partnerships to reduce our initial expenditures in order to reduce the amount of individuals necessary to a lower number.
-Stay tuned!

 We encourage you to spread the word about this project so that we don’t miss out on potential participants.